Toxic Compounds and Their Mysterious Uses: Understanding Copper Toxicity

 FAQs: Demystifying Copper Poison

 Treatment for copper poisoning involves interventions like stomach washes, administering demulcents as antidotes, and prompt medical attention to manage the toxic effects.
+In some cases, copper chelation therapy may be necessary to remove excess copper from the body.

 No, copper poisoning is not a common method for homicide due to its distinct color and taste, which make it less discreet than other poisonous substances.